MathieuSoysal/jib-container-publish.yml/README.md

           java-version: 17
 ```

+### Multi-Module Maven Projects

+If you have a multi-module Maven project you can specify the main module containing the main class using the parameter
+`module` and the main class using the parameter `main-class`.

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the [GPL-3.0 License](https://github.com/MathieuSoysal/jib-container-publish.yml/blob/main/LICENSE).